-A programme of proposed railway projects aimed at sustaining investment in Scotland’s Railway has been unveiled at the Rail North of the Border conference in Glasgow.
+A programme of proposed railway projects aimed at sustaining investment in Scotland’s Railway was unveiled at the Rail North of the Border conference in Glasgow in March 2019.

 Transport Secretary Michael Matheson shared information on a suite of proposed projects under consideration across the length and breadth of Scotland, including:

 - relieving overcrowding in a dense commuter area through the proposed East Kilbride and Barrhead project